blakeembrey/free-style/README.md

 [![Build status][travis-image]][travis-url]
 [![Test coverage][coveralls-image]][coveralls-url]

-> **Free Style** is designed to make CSS easier and more maintainable by using inline style objects.
+> **Free Style** is designed to make CSS easier and more maintainable by using JavaScript.

 ## Installation